-DNS Integration via PCF Ops Manager Director Network Configuration
+DNS Integration via BOSH Director Network Configuration

 Note: anynines does not recommend using this pattern for production setups.
 Use the DNS Delegation Integration pattern instead.

 When using this integration pattern, all DNS queries of the whole PCF platform will be handled by the a9s Consul DNS for PCF tile.
 The DNS queries to the public Internet will be first redirected to the a9s Consul DNS for PCF tile and then dispatched to your company’s internal nameservers or to public nameservers.

 Within the a9s Consul DNS tile there are three consul servers and three dnsmasq servers handling the DNS requests.
 If one server fails, there are two remaining servers to handle the DNS queries.

 Installing and integrating the a9s Consul DNS for PCF tile using this pattern includes the following steps:

 - Review network configuration in the BOSH Director.

 - Add/configure the a9s Consul DNS tile for PCF and apply changes.

 - Find out the IP addresses of the dnsmasq servers within the a9s Consul DNS for PCF tile.